 Read the press release.

-This multi-layered peer mentorship program, generously funded by the Teagle Foundation, reconnects liberal arts teaching and learning with the mission of public higher education and the needs of what has been called the “new majority” of undergraduate college students, while also supporting graduate students’ development as both teachers and learners.
-Thank you also to CUNY Central office for generously funding the first round the Peer mentoring program.
+This multi-layered leadership and peer mentoring program reconnects liberal arts teaching and learning with the mission of public higher education and the needs of what has been called the “new majority” of undergraduate college students, while also supporting graduate students’ development as both teachers and learners.

 Read the project announcement.